Windows OS Hub

 • Linux

-Windows OS Hub / PowerShell / How to Run Multiple Commands in One Line in PowerShell and CMD?
+Windows OS Hub / PowerShell / How to Run Multiple Commands in One Line in PowerShell and CMD

-How to Run Multiple Commands in One Line in PowerShell and CMD?
+How to Run Multiple Commands in One Line in PowerShell and CMD

 In this quick note, I’ll show you how to run multiple cmd or PowerShell commands in one line.
-Sometimes you have to do this when you invoke PowerShell commands from external programs, Windows Task Scheduler, logon scripts, when you need to bypass PowerShell Execution Policy, or when you have to quickly pass a piece of code to a user to diagnose/troubleshoot issues on their computer.
+Sometimes you have to do this when you invoke PowerShell commands from external programs, Windows Task Scheduler, logon scripts, when you need to bypass the PowerShell Execution Policy, or when you have to quickly pass a piece of code to a user to diagnose/troubleshoot issues on their computer.

 Executing Multiple Commands in One Line in Windows CMD